<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1354242&amp;fmt=gif">

 • Ensure your vendor treats your information the same way you would under the expectations of the law.
 Always negotiate for the best privacy terms.

 • During contract negotiations, determine a plan for what happens if there is a data breach involving your vendor.
-Will they make you a priority for keeping you in the loop?
+Will they make you a priority to keep you in the loop?
 How will they keep you informed during an incident?

 Operational Changes